ICanBoogie/HTTP/README.md

 ### Altering the dispatcher

 The `ICanBoogie\HTTP\RequestDispatcher::alter` event of class [RequestDispatcher\AlterEvent][] is fired after the dispatcher has been created by an instance of [ProvideDispatcher][].
-Event hooks may use this event to register or alter domain dispatchers, or replace the request dispatcher altogether.
+Event hooks may attach to this event to register or alter domain dispatchers, or replace the request dispatcher altogether.

 The following code illustrate how a `hello` dispatcher, that returns